Quick Answer

 What's the Best Way to Save on Food in Colombia?

-Expat Tip: Open a Rappi or Uber Eats app for convenience, but expect 15–20% markup.
-Cook at home for savings; use delivery for occasional convenience.
-Meal prep Sundays for the week to minimize food costs while maintaining quality of life.
+Expat Tip: Use Rappi or Uber Eats for convenience (15–20% markup).
+Cook at home for savings.
+Meal prep Sundays to minimize food costs.

 What Are Transportation Costs in Colombian Cities?